 Parabolic Arches

-A parabolic arch is a curvilinear arch whose axis follows the shape of a parabola rather than a circle, as seen, for example, in the Gateway Arch in St. Lous, Missouri.
+A parabolic arch is a curvilinear arch whose axis follows the shape of a parabola rather than a circle, as seen, for example, in the Gateway Arch in St. Louis, Missouri.
 The advantage of a parabolic arch is that it transfers vertical loads to compressive loads in the arch more efficiently than does a semicircular or segmental arch.
 For this reason, these arches have been used throughout history to carry bridges and other large loads using materials, such as masonry or stone, whose strength lies in compression rather than tension.
 The disadvantage of the arch is its more complex geometry.
 This translates to a more difficult fabrication of centering or shoring and potentially a more costly installation.

 The design of masonry parabolic arches is beyond the scope of this Technical Note.
-Should the analysis of an existing arch or design of a new parabolic arch be needed, the reader is referred to Section 22 of Frames and Arches, written by Valerian Leontovich.
+Should the analysis of an existing arch or design of a new parabolic arch be needed, the reader is referred to Section 22 of Frames and Arches, by Valerian Leontovich.
 [2]

 DESIGN TABLES

 Using the procedures above and typical masonry strengths the following tables were developed as design guides.
 All the assumptions and limitations given in sections above apply to the use of these tables.
-Interpolation from value to value within a single table is permitted.
+Table 2 reports loads using the methods described for minor segmental arches above.
+However, for some arch geometries, the methods for major arches may permit higher loads.

 Table 2